Gabriel-3191997/Mobile-Money---CLI/README.md

 *   Persistent database storage (all sessions are memory-bound and transient).
 *   Live SMS confirmation generation.

-## 3. Customer Journey Map (Send Money Flow)

-The following state matrix traces the step-by-step user journey from the home screen dialer to a successful transfer confirmation.

 `
 ## 4. How to Run the Code